julianstein/julianstein-net/_pages/dynamic/dans-le-bois.md

 imageGrid: 175
 ---

+### _Lighting Design, Hardware Design, Software Development (Max/MSP)_

 ### _Dans le bois_ was a public art installation by Stéphanie Leduc and Manuel Baumann, built outside of the Mont Royal metro station in Montreal, QC.

-### The work featured two large panels of 350 LED lights, individually controlled via DMX.
+The work featured two large panels of 350 LED lights, individually controlled via custom software and DMX.

 ### _in collaboration with Jerome Delapierre_